 - examples of curriculum tie-in (see further reading)

-B. Present your idea to administration, at a faculty, Home & School, or PTA meeting.
+B. Present your idea to administration, or at a faculty, Home & School, or PTA meeting.

-C. Once you have secured enough support to move forward, form an advisory committee to continue implementation of the project.
+C. Form an advisory committee, once you have secured enough support to move forward, to continue implementation of the project.
 This should include representatives from all of the above groups as well as maintenance staff, food service staff (if present), students, and a community member or two.

 *Originally published March 3, 2013

 - How to Grow a School Garden: A Complete Guide for Parents and Teachers, by Arden Bucklin-Sporer